smartcampuslab/comuneintasca/smartcampus.vas.comuneintasca.mobile/notes.md

 Unzip file config/ios/xcode/MagicKit-150120.zip inside xcode platforms/ios/ and drag-and-drop subproject file onto app main project (within workspace, remember!).

+Drag and drop into app xcode project also "magic.gpc" file that can be found inside "MagicKit" folder (cfr last step).
+Flag "copy items if needed" and appropriate target inside "Add to targets" checkboxes list.

 In main project "Build Phases" add MagicKit-iOS to target dependancies, libMagicKit-iOS.a to "Link Binary with libraries" along with libz.dylib

 On app target "Build settings" let flag "OTHER_LDFLAGS" inherit settings from base project and set "User Header Search Paths" to these two values: